utahrobotics/utahrobotics.github.io/contact.md

 ---

-You can contact at us at TODO
+You can contact at us at utahstudentrobotics@gmail.com

 ## Joining